 Subsequent Treatment Sessions

 Your next session after the assessment should ideally be scheduled within the next few days (depending on the condition in question).
-With the odd exception, subsequent treatments are generally 45 minutes long to enable the Physiotherapist to deliver first class manual therapy to alleviate the symptoms as well as being able to spend sufficient time on your rehabilitation exercises.
+With the odd exception, subsequent treatments are generally either 30 or 45 minutes long to enable the Physiotherapist to deliver first class manual therapy to alleviate the symptoms as well as being able to spend sufficient time on your rehabilitation exercises.
 It is sometimes necessary for treatment sessions to focus entirely on either the manual therapy or the rehabilitation if the condition is complex and warrants it.

-As this is a home based clinic, we are able to offer Physiotherapy treatments every day of the week and at the beginning or end of the working day (subject to availability).
+We are able to offer Physiotherapy treatments every day of the week and at the beginning or end of the working day (subject to availability).
 Every effort will be made to accommodate the patient.

 Parking and Arrival

 We are located in Maccabi’s Rowley Lane Sports Ground where there is a large onsite car park for patients to use.
 If the main gate is closed please ring for attention and we will let you in.
 We are located in the main club house at the front of the building.

 What to wear or bring

 Bearing in mind that Physiotherapy assessment and treatment will involve easy access to the body part in question, please dress modestly and in suitable clothing.
 Injuries to the lower extremities will require you to wear shorts and women attending with any upper body complaint should wear or bring a vest top.

 If you have a sports injury involving the lower limbs or pelvis area, please bring your sports footwear with you for examination."